 Grieves shook her head.

 It was a squelching sound, like the noise a child might make when sucking on a popsicle.
 A dread crept up Morgan’s spine.
-It must be the campers’ dog, he told himself – though this was unlike any noise he’d ever heard a dog make.
+Probably the campers’ dog, he told himself – though this was unlike any noise he ever heard a dog make.

 The thing in the water could hear it too.
 “Goo, gwoo, ooo,” it gurgled, turning its red eyes to the rocks.
-Its rubbery lips opened and closed with a horrible pucking sound.
+Its rubbery lips began opening and closing with a horrible pucking sound.
 One skeletal arm waved in the air, while the other arm, thick and twisted like the trunk of a tree, splashed in the bloody water.

 But the thing’s hideous appearance wasn’t the worst of it.
 That wasn’t what turned Morgan’s stomach and made his legs buckle.
-That wasn’t what made the world as he knew it go spinning away, leaving him stranded in a place where horrific nightmares had crawled out of the safety of sleep.
+That wasn’t what made the world as he knew it go spinning away, leaving him stranded in a place where horrific nightmares had crept from the safety of sleep and entered the world of the living.
 What he couldn’t pull his eyes away from was the red, dripping ball in the thing’s hands, the ball the thing had been sucking on: a ball that had ponytails that ended in pink polka dot ribbons.

 Read Chapter 2.
 You came